Now Is The Time To Buy Rental Houses

 If you could acquire just 1 per year over the next 5 years you’d have a $2,500 per month paycheck coming in with $100,000 (that’s if they don’t go up $1 in value!) in paid off houses.

-Since I’m a math geek let’s get crazy and assume you were able to buy just 2 houses like this per year over the next 5 years.
+Lets geek out on some simple math assume you were able to buy just 2 houses like this per year over the next 5 years.
 At the end of the rainbow your pot of gold would look like this;

 $200,000 In Free & Clear Real Estate (if it doesn’t ever go up in value)